PoignardAzur/poignardazur.github.io/_posts/2023-02-02-masonry-01-and-my-vision-for-rust-ui.md

 Work on a large-scale Qt project was the opposite of fearless.
 Even with IDE tooling, I had a very loose understanding of what each function was responsible for and where its possible callers were.
 This was in part because of Qt's signals-and-slots architecture and in part because the codebase's overuse of OOP made the call graph look like a plate of spaghetti.

-If something didn't work as planned, my only recourse was to build a model in my head of the code I was running; based on that model, make an educated guess at what was the thing that was going wrong; and finally, make a very small code change and wait 30 seconds for the project to rebuild so I could test that change.
-That was my only recourse because the information I wanted to access (eg the values of some variables) was known to the computer but not to me, and to surface that information I needed to recompile the project with printf calls / restart in Visual Studio's debugger.
+If something didn't work as planned, figuring out why was a struggle.
+I had to build a model in my head of the code I was running; based on that model, make an educated guess at what was the thing that was going wrong; and finally, make a very small code change and wait 30 seconds for the project to rebuild so I could test that change.

+There was information (eg the values of some variables) known to the computer but not to me, and to surface that information I needed to recompile the project with printf calls / restart in Visual Studio's debugger.

+## A problem already solved

-Now, again, these are frustrations I had felt before.
+These are all problems I had had before.

 But by 2019, I had already worked with JS frameworks and learned to use browser devtools and such, so I was all the more frustrated that I *knew* it was possible to do better.

 *I shouldn't have to spend 20 minutes grepping through the code trying to guess which class displays this widget!
 The framework **knows** what widget this is, it's printing it on my screen!
 I should be able to just select the widget by mouse and get at the very least its name, and ideally the stack trace of the call that created it and a bunch of other info.*